What's your real job as a team lead

 That team member was/will be happy for the rest of week (at least).

-- (in a room where multiple team member work): The office chair of <other person> squeeks and I feel annoyed:
+- (in a room where multiple team member work): The office chair of <other person> squeaks and I feel annoyed:

 Take care, go to the utility room, pick up some oil or similar product, use the lunch break or when the team member

-has gone home or is not there yet and fix the squak.
-Instant happyness.
+has gone home or is not there yet and fix the squeak.
+Instant happiness.
 Or at least ask the facility management

 to fix it.
 If your team member has to pause for 5 min, who cares.

-Sure, sometimes something needs to get orderd or done by someone that can't do it right now.
+Sure, sometimes something needs to get ordered or done by someone that can't do it right now.
 But get it ordered, queued

 up the task with the right people and return to your team member and tell him/her: I dealt with it, will happen in the next few days.